-The minor is intended for students studying computer engineering, computer science, software engineering, or management information systems with the goal of enabling them to work in cyber security.
-The minor consists of a series of lab based courses that are designed to provide students with both the technical background and the hands-on experiences along with the theoretical background to allow them to compete to jobs in cyber security.
+The Cyber Security minor is intended for students studying computer engineering, computer science, software engineering or management information systems.
+The minor includes lab-based courses that are designed to provide students with the technical knowledge, theoretical background and the hands-on experiences.

-The minor requires 15 credits and at least 9 credits can not be used to meet any other department, college, or university requirement.
+The minor is 15 credits.
+At least 9 credits cannot be used to meet any other department, college or university requirement.
 Below is the list of courses used in the minor.

 |Core Courses (12 credits)|

 |CPR E 231||3||Cyber Security Concepts and Tools|

 |COM S 252z: Linux OS Essentials or

 CPR E 308: Operating Systems Principles and Practice or

 COM S 352: Introduction to Operating systems